Are you qualified for a bareboat yacht charter?

 We can advise where to find line of sight navigation and calm waters.
 Also, we can help if you are looking for a challenge.

 The British Virgin Islands are popular because of the calm waters and easy navigation.
-If you’re after a relaxing sailing vacation, try Corfu, Lefkas and Preveza in Greece as the Ionian Islands offer plenty of short leg island hopping.
+If you’re after a relaxing sailing vacation, try Corfu and Lefkas in Greece as the Ionian Islands offer plenty of short leg island hopping.

 When do you need an accredited sailing license?

 Bareboat certification is not usually mandatory in most destinations, but you need to check the specific license requirements of your chosen destination to know if you are qualified for a bareboat yacht charter.